Olight H1R Nova Flashlight Review

 Size

 Olight says 61.5mm x 21mm x 21mm.
 I measure 61.61mm x 21.02 x 21.22mm.
 So just about right.
-It’s a small light, though of course not as small as the H1.
+It’s a small light, though not as small as the H1.
 The entire difference is the onboard charging, which is in the tailcap.
-Remove the tailcaps and I don’t believe you could tell these lights apart (except by serial number).
+Remove the tailcaps, and I don’t believe you could tell these lights apart (except by serial number).
 The R tailcap is about 3.3mm longer.

 Retention